hocchudong/learnpythonthehardway-vn/README.md

 Learn Python the Hard Way
 ====================

 - We are from In VIETNAM.
-We are study form Learn Python the Hard Way
+- We are study form Learn Python the Hard Way: http://learnpythonthehardway.org/book/
 - Thanks
 -
 ### Thông báo